avaframe/AvaFrame/docs/moduleCom1DFA.rst

 com1DFA: DFA-Kernel
 ===========================

 :py:mod:`com1DFA` is a simulation tool for dense flow (snow) avalanches (DFA).
-It is based on samosAT (Snow Avalanche Modeling and  Simulation- Advanced Technologies) developed by the Austrian government in cooperation with the company AVL List GmbH in Graz.
+This module is currently the default DFA simulation module.
+It is a python and cython implementation of the DFA C++ implementation samosAT (Snow Avalanche Modeling and  Simulation- Advanced Technologies) developed by the Austrian government in cooperation with the company AVL List GmbH in Graz (see :ref:`moduleCom1DFAOrig:com1DFAOrig: Original DFA-Kernel`).
 The calculation of the DFA is based on the depth integrated governing equations and solved numerically using the smoothed particle hydrodynamics (sph) method.